-The portfolio contains evidence from real work activity by the apprentice that is likely to have completed towards the end of the apprenticeship and will illustrate the application of the knowledge, skills and behaviours within the Standard synoptically.
-It will demonstrate the application of knowledge and competence in the work environment.
-It will also draw on the apprentice's learning record created during the apprenticeship.
+The portfolio contains evidence from real work activity by the apprentice that is likely to have been completed towards the end of the apprenticeship and will illustrate the application of the knowledge, skills and behaviours within the Standard synoptically.
+It will demonstrate the application of knowledge and competence in the work environment and is likely to cover the bulk of the standard.